charlie-vf/genshin-recipes-blog/README.md

 ## **Strategy**

 I wanted to make this blog because recreating your favourite dishes from various media is fun, but often difficult, as recipe instructions in games are generally limited to one or two generic ingredients, for example, 'meat' and 'plant'.
 As such, I wanted a place which could compact recipes players have tried in real life in one place so others can enjoy the dishes they're familiar with in-game.

+The site has full CRUD functionality to allow creation, reading, updating & deletion.

 ## **Scope**